Tinou-code/Groupe_B-SOEN341_Project_F25/Sprint1/README.md

 -Description of the project

 Core Features
-We identify three primary users: Students, Organizers, and Administrators.

-Objectives:
-The objective of this project is to help us get a taste of software development skills firsthand, while using the Agile development approach and get used to working with Github.

-Our goal is to create a Campus Events & Ticketing Web Application designed to help students discover, organize, and attend events on campus.
-This application has different types of users and each of them has different things they can do.
-Our job is to create this app and make sure all the core features of the users are implemented.

-Core Features
 1. Student:
 -Each student should be able to browse and search events with filters (date, category, organization).
 -Save events to a personal calendar.